akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

-The resulting system must also integrate with the components above to meet the key objectives, all CMS required outcomes in [Section 2.03](#sec-203-outcomes-and-measurements) and comply with the requirements in the attached QAP.
+The resulting system must also integrate with the components above to meet the key objectives, all CMS required outcomes in [Section 2.03](#sec-203-outcomes-and-measurements) and comply with the requirements in the attached [QAP](https://github.com/akhealth/RFP-IES-Milestone2/blob/main/Appendix%2007%20Quality%20Assuance%20Plan%20(QAP)%20and%20Service%20Level%20Agreement%20(SLA).pdf).

 The goal of this project is to:
 - Issue Medicaid program benefits based on program rules in accordance